everypolitician/scraped_page_archive/README.md

 It should be possible to adapt this to work with other Capybara drivers fairly easily.

-### Use with ScrapedPageArchive.record
+#### Use with `ScrapedPageArchive.record`

-If you are not using open-uri or Capybara, you can record http requests by performing them in a block passed to `ScrapedPageArchive.record`:
+You can have complete control and record http requests by performing them in a block passed to `ScrapedPageArchive.record`:

 ```ruby
 require 'scraped_page_archive'